Azeem838/web-scraper-ruby-capstone/README.md

 # New York Times Best Sellers Curated with GoodReads.com User Ratings (Capstone Project)

 > This project scrapes the New York Times best selling books and finds the corresponding user ratings, combining them into a CSV file.
+Built for the Ruby Capstone project in the Microverse curriculum.

 This project includes the following features: